Flowx08/mlops/reports/README.md

 > Answer length: 100-200 words
 > Answer:

-We used the cookie cutter template and we filled out every folder except the folder 'references' which was not required since it was a small project and we did not need any reading material to share.
+We used the cookiecutter template and we filled out every folder except the folder 'references', which was not required since it was a small project and we did not need any reading material to share.

 The final structure of our repository is the following:
-- Data: here we store all the dataset images + other data required for testing.
+- Data/: here we store all the dataset images + other data required for testing.
 This folder is created and populated after running 'dvc pull'.
-- Models: here we store all the trained models parameters.
+- Models/: here we store all the trained models parameters.
 This folder is created and populated after running 'dvc pull'.
-- Notebooks: here we store 2 jupyter notebooks, one used for preliminaty testing of the framework and another one to train contains code to train the model using google collab, by fetching out git repository and running the appropriate scripts.
+- Notebooks/: here we store 2 jupyter notebooks, one used for preliminaty testing of the framework and another one to train contains code to train the model using google collab, by fetching out git repository and running the appropriate scripts.
 - requirements.txt: In this file we store all the python3 pip packages needed to run our code and tests.
-- Scripts: where we store all the utility scripts for building docker, running the code, formatting the style ecc
+- Scripts/: where we store all the utility scripts for building docker, running the code, formatting the style ecc.
-- src: the source code for training and deployment
+- src: the source code for training and deployment.
-- tests: unit testing
+- tests: unit testing.
-- app.dockerfile: dockerfile for deployment
+- app.dockerfile: dockerfile for deployment.
-- train.dockerfile: dockerfile for training
+- train.dockerfile: dockerfile for training.

 ### Question 6

 > **Did you implement any rules for code quality and format?
 Additionally, explain with your own words why these**
-> **concepts matters in larger projects.**
+> **concepts matter in larger projects.**
 >
 > Answer length: 50-100 words.
 > Answer: